1whatleytay/MafiaBot/README.md

 ### Day Time
 During day time, there will be a short 30 second discussion period where everyone can share their information.

-Then a vote will be called.
+Then, a vote will be called.
 The bot will DM a list in `#general` and you can vote by typing `-vote <number>` where number is the number of the individual you want to target.
 If there is a majority vote, the individual will be put on "Last Stand."
 If there is not, it will go straight to night time.